 Form a 8"x4" loaf on the prepared baking tray.
 Bake for 40 minutes.

-Meanwhile, combine the chili sauce and ketchup.
+Meanwhile, combine the chili sauce and ketchup (and brown sugar if using).
 Spread mixture over the meatloaf and bake for an additional 10-15 minutes or until cooked through and the meatloaf reaches 160°F.